wendyverdonk93/docs/content/integrations/accounting and bookkeeping/e-boekhouden/_index.md

 It is also possible to [generate an Accountant Export Report](https://docs.multisafepay.com/tools/reports/accountant-report-export) in your [MultiSafepay Control](https://merchant.multisafepay.com) manually.
 Our dedicated documentation will assist you in this.

-If you still have inquiries, email our Support Team at <support@multisafepay.com>
+For any questions, email the Support Team at <support@multisafepay.com>

 #### e-Boekhouden Pay by link